 Gutenberg workspace configuration

-Gutenberg offers a clean, minimal, distraction-free content editor that can be modified to help you make writing content easier.
+Gutenberg offers a clean, minimal, distraction-free content editor that can be modified to help you write content easier.

-Guttenberg editor has the block and document settings open in the right sidebar by default.
-It’s handy to have these settings open, but sometimes you might need a little bit of extra space and a wider workspace.
-You can easily achieve that by clicking the gear icon in the top right corner.
-You can toggle it back by clicking the gear icon again.
-An even better way to get a distraction-free and wider workspace is to click on “Show more tools & options” icon – three vertical dots – in the top right corner of the editor view and check the fullscreen mode.
+By default, the settings sidebar gets displayed on the right of the Gutenberg editor.
+However, sometimes you might need a little bit of extra space and a wider workspace.
+You can easily hide the sidebar by clicking the gear icon in the top right corner.
+By clicking the gear icon again, you’ll bring it back into view.
+An even better way to get a distraction-free, wider workspace is to click on the “Show more tools & options” icon – three vertical dots – in the top right corner of the editor’s view and check the fullscreen mode.

 Block manipulation 101

-If you’ve been using WordPress for some time, you surely know how difficult it is to adjust the layout of your content within the current editor.
+If you’ve been using WordPress for some time, you surely know how difficult it was to adjust the layout of your content with the old TinyMCE editor.
 Well, not anymore.
-Gutenberg breaks down pages and posts into smaller, more manageable blocks of content that make formatting and adjusting layouts much easier and much more intuitive.
+Gutenberg breaks down pages and posts into smaller, more manageable blocks of content that make formatting and adjusting layouts easier and much more intuitive.

 How to add new blocks

-Adding blocks in Gutenberg can be done in many ways.
-The straightforward is by hitting the plus icon in the top left corner of the editor view and selecting one of the blocks.
-This way a new block will be added to the bottom of your content.
-Once you select a certain block, you will see the more options icon appear on the right of the block toolbar.
-Click on the button and you will see a menu appear with the insert after and insert before commands.
+Adding blocks in Gutenberg can be done in a few different ways.
+The straightforward one is by hitting the plus icon in the top left corner of the editor’s view and selecting one of the blocks.
+This way, a new block will get added to the bottom of your content.
+Once you select a block, you will see the more options icon appear in the block toolbar.
+Click on it to open a menu with the insert after and insert before commands.

-When you hover over the top edge of the block, you will again see the plus icon, which will this time add a block before the current one.
+When you hover over the top edge of the block, you will once again see a plus icon, which will this time insert a block before the current one.
 You can also do it with your keyboard.
-Just hit enter and a new block will be added below the current block.
+Just hit enter, and a new block will get added below the current block.
 However, you will still need to click on the plus icon to select a specific block.

 How to remove and duplicate blocks